 Although there is nothing around to tell the visitor this; I certainly arrived here expecting to see the real thing, and it took me a little while, because I am not very clever, to work it out.
 But what we have now is a memorial, and what we had once was a relic.

 And here’s the proof.
-With huge thanks to Morag, we have three photographs which show a real execution post, at the time positioned across the courtyard nearer its original position than today.
-I say nearer its original position.
-Maybe actually in its original position.
-This picture, and that below, both from a school trip in the late 1990s, shows an execution post encased in perspex against a brick wall.
+With huge thanks to Morag, we have some photographs which show a real execution post, at the time positioned across the courtyard nearer its original position than today.
+I say nearer its original position, but the more I look at the evidence, the more I think these photos show the post actually in its original position, as you’ll see.
+So, this picture, and that below, from a school trip in the late 1990s, both show an execution post encased in perspex against a brick wall.

 *or, as I have already referred to it, but only because I am feeling charitable, a memorial.

-The third of Morag’s photographs takes us into the 2000s, the execution post – and it is the same post as in the previous two pictures – no longer encased but cleaned up, with a new base, and the wall behind now plastered.
-Except it’s a different wall, and the post has been moved.
-We know for certain that one man was shot tied to this post, and that was Ch’un Wang Ch’ih, the Chinese labourer whose grave we visited at Poperinghe Old Military Cemetery, and who was sentenced to death for the murder of a fellow Chinese worker at De Klijte, around five miles to the south east of Poperinge, his execution taking place in this courtyard on 8th May 1919.
+This fourth of Morag’s photographs takes us into the 2000s, the execution post – and it is the same post as in the previous two pictures – no longer encased but cleaned up, with a new base, and now moved to a position right in the middle of where the shed was once sited.
+We know for certain that one man was shot tied to this actual post, and that was Ch’un Wang Ch’ih, the Chinese labourer whose grave we visited at Poperinghe Old Military Cemetery, and who was sentenced to death for the murder of a fellow Chinese worker at De Klijte, around five miles to the south east of Poperinge, his execution taking place in this courtyard on 8th May 1919.

 And here’s the current metal one once more, for proper comparison.
 Enquiries reveal that the wooden post is in storage.
 Unfortunately, storage can equate, in my experience, to lost, at some point in the future.
 Let’s hope not.
 “What did you do with that piece of wood that’s been down here for ages?
 Oh, got rid of that, it was cluttering the place up”.